unseemly/unseemly.github.io/index.md

 I'm not an expert in types,
  so I just copied the rules out of [the brick wall book].
 Now I'm a non-expert with a typechecker, and with Unseemly, you can be, too!
-(Unless you are an expert in types,
- in which case I could use your help sorting out some details...)

 [the brick wall book]: https://www.cis.upenn.edu/~bcpierce/tapl/